January 10, 2019

 About 41 percent of the FDA’s workforce is currently furloughed, slowing a variety of agency functions.
 Many domestic inspections have been halted, putting more Americans at higher risk of contracting foodborne illnesses such as salmonella and norovirus, TIME reports.

 FDA Commissioner Dr. Scott Gottlieb said he is “taking steps” to restore inspections of high-risk facilities, including those that produce seafood, soft cheeses, fresh fruits and vegetables, eggs, infant formula and some prepared foods in a series of tweets on Wednesday.
-Gottlieb notes that 31 percent of the FDA's inventory of domestic inspections are considered high-risk.
+Gottlieb notes in a Tweet that 31 percent of the FDA's inventory of domestic inspections are considered high-risk.

 As you can surmise from the many, many food recalls that took place in 2018 (and already in 2019), foodborne illnesses are a major problem in the United States, the Washington Post reports.
 About 48 million people get sick and 3,000 die each year from such illnesses, the CDC estimates.